 I see this a lot on new construction as well, and nearly every time, the city inspector has passed the home.
 Makes you wonder if they even crawled on top to look at the finished product!

-If any of these types of discrepancies are found, then they need properly repaired, and that usually means a REINSTALLATION, not simply applying caulk around the vent or flue like I’ve seen some “roofing” companies do.
+If any of these types of discrepancies are found during a roof inspection, then they need properly repaired, and that usually means a REINSTALLATION, not simply applying caulk around the vent or flue like I’ve seen some “roofing” companies do.

 Multiple Layers of Shingles